 - The contract between the Parties shall be concluded for an indefinite duration.
 Both Parties can ordinary terminate the contract within a period of four weeks to the end of the month in writing or text form (letter, fax, e-mail).

 - Untouched by the ordinary termination remains the right of the Parties to terminate the contract for cause.
 An important cause for termination exists in particular, if essential provisions and regulations of the Parties contract shall fail to keep and reported defects are not corrected within a reasonable set deadline.
-In addition, the Service Provider has the right to immediately terminate a contract if a Merchant uses the offer for abusive purposes or for immoral or illegal activities or content or if a Merchant submits fake or non-existent receivables.
+In addition, the Service provider has the right to terminate the contract without notice if a Merchant uses his or her offer for abusive purposes or for immoral or unlawful acts or content, if a Merchant provides fake or non-existent claims, if a Merchant registers an account solely for the purpose of conducting a market research or if the Service provider becomes aware of circumstances that could lead to a negative reputation for the Service provider or its cooperation partners.

-- In the case of insolvency, closure or dissolution of the Merchant´s company the contractual relationship between the Parties will be terminated.
-In these cases, the Service Provider is entitled to demand the fulfillment of agreements or parts thereof.
+- The contractual relationship between the Parties will be terminated in the case of insolvency, closure or dissolution of the Merchant´s company.
+In these cases, the Service Provider is entitled to demand the fulfillment of agreements or parts thereof and is entitled to charge a reasonable fee of up to 500.00 EUR per individual case.

 - Since reimbursements, refunds and levies can arise a considerable period after the date of the relevant transaction, the Service Provider is entitled to collect any additional charges or reimbursements from the Merchant, regardless of any termination.

-- In the case of termination or the total or partial annulment of the contract, the Merchant is obliged to return all confidential information of the Service Provider.
-The Merchant is also obliged to delete all confidential information or to destroy such information immediately and is committed to no longer use them.
+- In the case of termination or the total or partial annulment of the contract, the Merchant is obliged to return all confidential information of the Service Provider and to/or to delete all confidential information or to destroy such information immediately on every device and is committed to no longer use them.
 The Merchant also undertakes to keep the confidential information secret at least one year after termination.
 Is this obligation violated, the Merchant has to pay a penalty, the amount of which shall be fixed by the Service Provider in its reasonable estimation and shall be subject to review by the competent court.

 - The Service Provider shall be liable only if he, his legal representatives, employees and/or agents have acted with intent or gross negligence.
 The liability is limited to the typical contractual damage, which occurrence the Service Provider could have foreseen when the contract was concluded in the circumstances known to him at this time.